Applications for Bursary Assistance for the 2022-2023 school year will be available January 18, 2022.

-- Links to these application forms are also available to you on the confirmation page(s), after you’ve submitted your (re)-enrollment.
+- Links to these application forms are available to you on the confirmation page(s), after you’ve submitted your (re-)enrollment.

-- Even if you are (re)enrolling multiple children, only one application form is required per family for each type of Bursary Assistance.
+- If you are (re-)enrolling multiple children, only one application form is required per family for each type of Bursary Assistance.

 - We are deeply respectful of your family’s privacy.
 Applications are reviewed by the Assessment Committee, which operates at arms length from the WBJE.
 The information you share in your application and the evaluation process are strictly confidential.